MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/install/cm-prob-used-by-debugger.md

 # Code 53 - CM_PROB_USED_BY_DEBUGGER

-This function is reserved for system use.
+This Device Manager error message indicates that the device is reserved for use by the Windows kernel debugger.

 ## Error